filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 While each Filecoin block header contains a ticket field (see {{<sref tickets>}}), it is useful to think of a ticket chain abstraction.
 Due to the nature of Filecoin's Tipsets and the possibility of using tickets from epochs that did not yield leaders to produce randomness at a given epoch, tracking the canonical ticket of a subchain at a given height can be arduous to reason about in terms of blocks.
 To that end, it is helpful to create a ticket chain abstraction made up of only those tickets to be used for randomness generation at a given height.

 To read more about specifically how tickets are processed for randomness, see {{<sref randomness>}}.
-Note that the serialization of the ticket output (bytes) should be used directly, unlike with more complex objects where one would use the entire object serialization.

 To sample a ticket for a given epoch n:
 ```text